sasmita/Pixtyle/Docs/User_Doc.md

  Here are a few screenshots of my app

-5. Initially when you open the app, this is how it looks.
-It has a camera button and a BlakAndWhite button
+5. The app has a camera button and a BlakAndWhite button

 ![ScreenShot](https://raw.github.com/sasmita/Pixtyle/master/Docs/initial.jpg)

 6. When You click on the Camera button, It takes the picture and shows.
-This is a sample screenshot taken using camera button
+This is a sample screenshot we get after clicking on camera button

 ![ScreenShot](https://raw.github.com/sasmita/Pixtyle/master/Docs/original.jpg)